AP Exclusive: 'Bathroom bill' to cost North Carolina $3.76B

 HB2 supporters say its costs are tiny compared with an economy estimated at more than $500 billion per year, roughly the size of Sweden's.
 They say they're willing to absorb those costs if the law prevents predators from posing as transgender people to commit assaults in restrooms — acts the law's detractors say are entirely imagined.

-Lt.
-Gov. Dan Forest, one of the strongest supporters, accused news organizations of creating a false picture of economic upheaval.
-He declined a request for an interview based on AP's analysis.
+Republican Lt.
+Gov. Dan Forest issued a statement Monday accusing the AP of "another attempt to mislead and confuse the public through a bogus headline."
+Forest questioned the tally and said that even if true, it would represent only a sliver of the state's economy.

-"The effect is minimal to the state," Forest told Texas legislators considering a similar law.
-"Our economy is doing well.
+Forest, who declined an interview request to discuss AP's analysis before its publication, recently told Texas legislators considering a similar law: "Our economy is doing well.
 Don't be fooled by the media."

+But the state governor — Democrat Roy Cooper, who's long opposed HB2 — responded to AP's story by saying: "We now know that, based on conservative estimates, North Carolina's economy stands to lose nearly $4 billion because of House Bill 2.
+That means fewer jobs and less money in the pockets of middle class families.
+We need to fix this now."

 Those include PayPal canceling a 400-job project in Charlotte, CoStar backing out of negotiations to bring 700-plus jobs to the same area, and Deutsche Bank scuttling a plan for 250 jobs in the Raleigh area.
 Other companies that backed out include Adidas, which is building its first U.S. sports shoe factory employing 160 near Atlanta rather than a High Point site, and Voxpro, which opted to hire hundreds of customer support workers in Georgia, rather than North Carolina.